Gender Diversity in Dentistry is Improving Access to Care in 2022

-Another area of interest was work-life balance.
+As mentioned by Dental Tribune, another area of interest was work-life balance.
 According to the study, dental students and dental practitioners noted that a significant motivation for choosing dentistry is the flexibility of working fewer hours when other priorities in life arise, such as caring for children and family.
 “Improvement in work-life balance comes from having a conducive work atmosphere and a customized approach to individual needs on an institutional level of understanding and support,” said a critical care physician and researcher who was quoted in the paper.
 According to the paper, “Female dentists were more likely than male dentists to report employee status (54.6% vs 33.7%) and less likely to report practice ownership (45.4% vs 66.3%).”
 However, the researchers said, “It is not possible to ascertain whether the high rate of employment among female dentists is driven by a desire for workplace flexibility.”

 Equal pay concerns

 Whereas the changes to the dental workforce appear to be having a positive impact, there are still areas of concern.
 As in many industries, another area of concern is equal pay.
 In the paper, the researchers reported that females earned a “significantly lower average annual income ($157,509) than male dentists ($210,097)”.
 Furthermore, 37.3% of female dentists earned $100,000 or less compared with 25.4% male dentists despite nine out of ten dentists reporting working full time with the difference between female and male being 88.4% and 92.1%, respectively.